Forever Kingdom: Story

-Forever Kingdom takes place directly before the events of Evergrace.
+The game takes place directly before the events of Evergrace.
 Darius lived a somewhat sheltered life with his parents in the small village of Solta.
 Though not having any siblings, Darius was very close to his friend Sharline, whom he cared for like a sister.
 However, Darius' simple home life in Solta would come to a tragic end when assassins hired by the secluded village of Morea murdered Darius' parents for unknown reasons.
 In addition to facing the loss of his family, Sharline was nowhere to be found, leaving Darius with the conclusion that she was also killed.

 Shortly after the tragedy, Darius sought refuge with his childhood friend, Ruyan, from the village of Seclue.
 Ruyan's father agreed to take Darius under his wing, as well as training him in swordplay so that he might one day take vengeance against his adversaries.
 As time passed, Darius and Ruyan tirelessly trained together, eventually forming "The Four Swordsmen of Solta" with two other mentionable warriors, Drumhort and Saris.

 Once prepared for his journey, Darius left Seclue in search of some answers into his parents' murder, as well as the disappearance of Sharline.
 Ruyan, being close to Darius, also decided to come along in hopes of aiding Darius in realizing his revenge.
 Though they travelled far abroad the continent of Edinbury, Darius and Ruyan's efforts had proven daunting.
 Just when they were about to give up all hope, however, the two suddenly stumbled upon an unconscious girl, who later claimed to suffer from amnesia.
 She could only recall her name—Faeana.
 Having nowhere else to go, Faeana decided to tag along with Darius and Ruyan, hoping that she might recognize someone or something along their journey.